petermendoza/PA2-4393/README.md

             - i.e. None of the shapes are rotated.
    - Any output images will be saved to "output" folder

    d.
-(5 Pts) Accumulate the statistics to count the different shapes in the image.
+Accumulate the statistics to count the different shapes in the image.
 Count the total number of circles, squares, rectangles, and ellipses, respectively.
    - region_analysis/shape_counting.py:
    	  - count_shapes: write your code for calculating the number of circles, number of squares, number of rectangles, and number of circles.
    - Any output images will be saved to "output" folder

    e.
-(5 Pts) Generate a labelled image with the shapes marked with the type at the center of each shape.
+Generate a labelled image with the shapes marked with the type at the center of each shape.
    - region_analysis/shape_counting.py:
       - mark_image_regions: write your code to create a final labeled image.
 The final image should include a single character (c, s, r, or e) representing the shape of each region at the centroid of each shape.
 Please see sample output below.
 To write text on an image, **you are allowed to use the function putText() in dip.py**.